 Right before our first international holiday, our veterinarian recommended that we include the dogs' records and some usual medications.

 But what she emphasised most was to include a first aid kit for any possible injury.

 Sturdy harnesses, collars, leads and name tag

 Exploring new venues is one of our pooches' favourite pastimes.
 And their liveliness is on another level when they are on holiday with us.
 It might be the fact that they have us all to themselves for long days.
-This means having multiple leads and durable harnesses.
-Our signature Ribbon Leads and Harnesses are our Muses' favourite.
+This means having multiple leads and durable harnesses or collars.
+You can check our range of accessories to make sure your all packed before your travel.
 For those off the leash walks, we recommend attaching a name tag with details in case you have highly-spirited pooches.